Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### Internet of Things (IoT)

-System of mechanical or digital divices that have a unique ID and the ability to transfer data over a network without the need for human intervention.
+System of mechanical or digital devices that have a unique ID and the ability to transfer data over a network without the need for human intervention.
 This includes smart homes, heart monitor implants, animal bio-chip transponders, car sensors, drones...
 IoT devices are used increasingly in enterprises to generate data and monitor the business more efficiently.
 Usually IoT devices send data to an **IoT Gateway** (or "IoT Hub") that will send the data for processing to the cloud.